Tutorial of Fourier and Hankel transforms for ultrafast optics: Hankel transform: 2D spatial Fourier transform of A(r)

 \subsection{Numerical computation: Fast Hankel transform of high accuracy (FHATHA)}

-In this section, we will discuss how to numerically compute the Hankel transform with the ``fast Hankel transform of high accuracy,'' which \etal{Magni} abbreviated as FHATHA \cite{Magni1992}.
-There are a few numerical procedures to compute the Hankel transform, among which one of the most popular is the quasi-fast Hankel transform (QFHT) \cite{Siegman1977,Agrawal1981}.
-FHATHA outperforms QFHT by exhibiting two orders of magnitude lower error while relying on the well-established FFT that offers computational efficiency.
-However, it exhibits a problem with energy conservation.
-Further improvements need to be included, which is also discussed.
+In this section, we will discuss how to numerically compute the Hankel transform with the ``fast Hankel transform of high accuracy'' (FHATHA), proposed by \etal{Magni} \cite{Magni1992}.
+It is based on the quasi-fast Hankel transform (QFHT), independently developed by Siegman \cite{Siegman1977} and Talman \cite{Talman1978}, and was improved by Agrawal and Lax \cite{Agrawal1981}.
+QFHT relies on the well-established FFT that offers computational efficiency.
+FHATHA outperforms them by exhibiting two orders of magnitude lower error.
+However, it exhibits a problem with energy conservation and potential inaccuracy due to omission of the spatial center.
+The importance of spatial center was first pointed out by Agrawal and Lax to correct the original QFHT \cite{Agrawal1981} but not the FHATHA proposed later.
+Further improvements need to be included for optical modeling, which will be discussed.
 Although this document begins as a tutorial, rather than a research paper of a new topic, FHATHA's improvement steps are, for the first time, proposed here.